wso2/docs-is/en/docs/using-wso2-identity-server/writing-a-custom-password-validator.md

     directory and define the following custom classes.

     ``` java
     Password.policy.extensions.1=org.wso2.carbon.identity.mgt.policy.password.DefaultPasswordLengthPolicy
     Password.policy.extensions.1.min.length=6
     Password.policy.extensions.1.max.length=12
     ```

+    !!! info
         `            min.length           ` and
         `            max.length           ` are the parameters that are
         passed to the custom password policy class (i.e., `            DefaultPasswordLengthPolicy           ` ).
 If you have more than one custom class, it can be defined by incrementing the integer as follows (e.g., "
         `            Password.policy.extensions.
 2                        "           `
         )  and providing the parameters mentioned above if needed.

         ``` java
         Password.policy.extensions.2=org.wso2.carbon.identity.mgt.policy.password.DefaultPasswordNamePolicy
         ```

 ### Writing the custom password policy